MinnPost/minnpost-green-line-timeline/README.md

 1. Copy the relevant parts from `index.html`.
     * This has the benefit of showing messages to users that have older browsers or have Javascript turned off.
 This also uses the build that separates out the third-party libraries that are used and are less likely to change; this gains a bit of performance for users.
 1. Copy the embed output from `grunt deploy`.

-## Hacks

-*List any hacks used in this project, such as forked repos.
-Link to pull request or repo and issue.*

 ## About Us